APOEL FC: Triumph in the 1963–64 UEFA Cup Winners' Cup

 The football team were quickly back to full strength and made their debut in European Competitions (the first not only for APOEL but for any Cypriot team) in 1963, when they faced the Norwegian team SK Gjøvik-Lyn in the UEFA Cup Winners' Cup.
 Two victories for APOEL over both legs (6–0, 1–0) marked APOEL's successful European debut, as they became the first Hellenic team to progress in a European Competition.
 The next round against the tournament winners Sporting Clube de Portugal met APOEL with their heaviest defeat ever (16–1) and put an end to APOEL's European debut.

 The successful participation in pan-Hellenic Greek Championship

 Other triumphs followed in the early 1970s.
 In 1973 the domestic double was achieved with coach Panos Markovic.
-The following year APOEL became the only Cypriot team to avoid relegation from the pan-Hellenic Greek Championship.
+The following year APOEL became the only Cypriot team to avoid relegation from the Alpha Ethniki.
 That was also the last season that the Cypriot champion played in the Greek Football League the following year due to the volatile situation in Cyprus during 1974.